Geelong West - Hamlyn Heights

 PROFILE FAQ

-Geelong West - Hamlyn Heights has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Geelong West - Hamlyn Heights has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 56 projects that could affect this region.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 56 such projects that are expected to impact the area.
 Notable ones include Northern and Western Geelong Growth Areas, Geelong Ring Road - Stage 4C (Heales Road to Anglesea Road), Barwon Health North, and Hope & Autumn Mixed Use Development.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.